 International economics is one of the major branches of economic study and it’s easy to see why.

-We live in an era of increased globalisation, as well as an era in which international trade and transactions are not only commonplace but are subject to scrutiny through various global institutions, such as:
+We live in an era of increased globalisation; an era in which international trade and transactions are not only commonplace but are subject to scrutiny through various global institutions: